Wave Front Sensing demodulated at the difference frequency between two phase-modulation sidebands in a compound interferometer configuration for a gravitational-wave detector: Derivation of the PMPMWFS.

 where the modulation angular frequencies are denoted by $\Const \omega_{\Const{a}}$ and $\omega_{\Const{b}}$, and the modulation indices are denoted by $m_{\Const{a}}$ and $m_{\Const{b}}$.
 Expanding Eq. \ref{EQ:Einc} into a series using the Bessel function $J_{n}(m_{\Const{a}})$ and $J_{n}(m_{\Const{b}})$ gives the following expression:

 Assuming both modulation indices satisfy $m_{\Const{a}},m_{\Const{b}}\ll 1$, the higher-order terms of the Bessel function are negligible.
-Therefore, $E_{\Const{inc}}$ can be approximated by retaining only the first-order term of the Bessel function, yielding the following expression:
+Therefore, $E_{\Const{inc}}$ can be approximated by retaining the Bessel terms up to the second order, yielding the following expression: